Hinatureidk/Personal-Blog-Beginner-Website/README.md

 I'm a beginner so there's nothing I can do about it but learn.

-I reference some of the design on the website of "NoisyPixel" and I give them full credit.
+I referenced some of the design on the website of "NoisyPixel" and I give them full credit.

 The email contact is fake btw so don't bother!
 But the rest is real <3.